devonfw-training/js-training/README.md

 ## Note
 Since PhantomJS can't interpret es2015 without additional shims, the PhantomJS dependencies will be probably dropped in favour of running Tests in the Headless Chrome

-## TODOS:
-1. correct webpack config in order to include other resources than .js